Fractured Magic: Chapter Thirteen

 “How did they build this?”
 Maebhe whispered back.
 “Aren’t we underwater?”

 “Dragons.
-Hammering out those contracts was a chore, let me tell you,” Ivey answered.
+Negotiating those contracts was a chore, let me tell you,” Ivey answered.

 Ahead of them, Roman snorted, but Dinara gave Maebhe’s hand a light squeeze.
 “This must be so hard.
-I’m sure it’ll all blow over quickly.
-There can’t really be war.”
+I’m sure all of this will blow over quickly.
+War will never really happen.
+I’m sure of it.”

-Maebhe smiled at her, though she knew Dinara couldn’t see it.
-When Roman and Ivey kept quiet Maebhe chose to believe it didn’t mean anything.
-They didn’t disagree, they were just focused.
+Maebhe wasn’t.
+Still, she smiled at Dinara, even if Dinara couldn’t see it.
+When Roman and Ivey kept quiet, Maebhe chose to believe it didn’t mean anything.
+It wasn’t that they disagreed, they were just focused.
 That was all.

 Before long, the tunnel climbed gradually upward.
-Water had re-entered the tunnel at some point, now flowing past their ankles.
-Clean water, at least — they must have been in the storm drains under the island, now.
+Water re-entered the tunnel at some point, too now flowing past their ankles.
+This water was clean, too—Maebhe guessed they were in the storm drains under the island, now.
 The hints of sunslight that streamed down through grates above confirmed it.

 “Are you sure you can do this, Aim?”
 Ivey asked, just enough light hitting his face to reveal the concerned set of his jaw.